xaccc/Communicator-for-Android/README.md

 You can Run the App on an Android device with an Arm7 processor.
 (Note: you cannot run this app on an emulator.)

+- Select "Run 'app'" in the Menu, and choose an attached Android Device.